Kransberg Castle: Late 20th century to present

 In the wake of the German reunification, the U.S. Army left Kransberg Castle in 1990 and returned it to the German government which sold it to Ulrike Brandis, a granddaughter of the disenfranchised Emma von Scheitlein, in 1993.
 Once again the complex became a center of culture and societal events.
 The costs of operating and maintaining the castle forced Brandis to sell her real estate to Klaus Landefeld, an information technology entrepreneur, in 2000.
 He converted parts of the complex into a business park for IT companies, and initiated the architectural reconversion of those parts that had been disfigured during the period of military use.
 When Landefeld's business suffered an economic downturn after the dot-com bubble had burst, these efforts were stalled.
 In 2007 he was forced to cede ownership to a real estate management company, which terminated the remaining business park operation at the end of 2008.

-According to the company, which is seeking a buyer, some facilities at Kransberg castle was reopened in 2010.
+At the end of 2012, Kransberg Castle was sold to a Turkish investor group led by entrepreneur Sebahattin Özkan, with plans to use it as an educational institution.
+However, urgently needed maintenance measures were not carried out, and the facility fell into disrepair.
+Since various parts of the wall and a balcony were in danger of collapsing, the Schloßstrasse running below the castle had to be closed temporarily.
+On March 28, 2014, a fire broke out inside the building, causing significant damage and affecting some ceiling beams, which subsequently had to be supported.
+As of 2023, Özkan continues to reside in Kransberg himself, and is gradually restoring it room by room on his own initiative.
+The castle serves as a wedding location with a registry office, and prior to the COVID-19 Pandemic the owner organised classical music concerts with internationally-known artists, which are planned to resume in the future.